 The Irene E. Harms Award recognizes the outstanding academic potential of students who strive for academic excellence in one or more of three areas of child psychology: translational science, community-engaged research, and outreach to communities.
 Translational science includes research that bridges basic science and real-world applications and includes policy research.
 Child Clinical and Developmental graduate students in the Department of Psychology can apply for the award, which provides $2300 to be used for a variety of research-related activities and costs for translational and/or community-engaged research, and/or for community outreach.

-We are pleased to announce the 2019 Irene E. Harms Award recipient: Meghan McDoniel, a Developmental Psychology graduate student.
+We are pleased to announce the 2020 Irene E. Harms Award recipient: Shana Ramsook Ratcliff, a Child Clinical Psychology graduate student.